-Please contact our Chris Howells (Assistant Principal - Careers) to identify the most suitable opportunity for you. ch@theroyal.school
+Please contact Chris Howells (Assistant Principal - Careers) to identify the most suitable opportunity for you.

 Premises and facilities

 Rooms and presentation resources will be made available for discussions between the provider and pupils, as appropriate to the activity.
 This will be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.